 Lessons from Schneider Electric on its net-zero journey

-In this episode of ‘Sustainability Leaders’, Vanessa Miller Fels, VP of Climate and Environment at Schneider Electric, joins Michael Torrance, Chief Sustainability Officer at BMO, to discuss Schneider Electric's journey toward achieving net-zero emissions by 2050.
+In this episode of ‘Sustainability Leaders’, Vanessa Miler-Fels, VP of Climate and Environment at Schneider Electric, joins Michael Torrance, Chief Sustainability Officer at BMO, to discuss Schneider Electric's journey toward achieving net-zero emissions by 2050.
 The conversation covers the company's ambitious goals, challenges encountered, key motivators, and various aspects of its sustainability efforts.

 Key insights: